LASER VISION CORRECTION

 What is the difference between laser eye surgery and other vision correction methods?

-Laser eye surgery, such as LASIK and PRK, reshapes the cornea to correct refractive errors.
+Laser eye surgery, such as SMILE, LASIK and PRK, reshapes the cornea to correct refractive errors.
 Other methods include:

 -